How to Use the Command 'Move-Item' in PowerShell (with Examples)

 path\to\source

-: This argument represents the path to the existing directory where you want to move the source file or directory.
+: The path to a directory where you want to move the file or directory.
+This target must be an existing directory.

 Use case 3: Rename or move file(s) with specific name (do not treat special characters inside strings)